Vegan Japanese

 eggplant piece being placed on top of nigiri shaped rice

-16. Place an aubergine strip on top of the shaped rice.
+1. Place an aubergine strip on top of each rice ball.

 nori strip wrapped around eggplant nigiri

-17. Then wrap a nori strip around the middle to ‘tie’ it together (the sticky rice will hold the nori in place).
+1. Wrap a nori strip around the middle to hold the rice and aubergine together.
+The sticky rice will help seal the nori in place.

 sesame seeds sprinkled over eggplant nigiri